pragmarb/pragma-client/README.md

 Welcome to Pragma::Client, a gem for implementing clients for Pragma-based APIs.

+The clients you can build with this gem are very similar to [Stripe's Ruby client](https://github.com/stripe/stripe-ruby) in features and behavior.

 ## Installation

 Add this line to your application's Gemfile: